Trampling (sexual practice)

-Trampling is a sexual activity and fetish in which one person is stepped on or trampled underfoot by another person or persons, typically for erotic arousal.
-The practice is common enough to constitute a recognizable subgenre of fetish pornography.
+Trampling is a sexual activity and fetish in which one person is stepped on or trampled underfoot by another person or persons.
+The practice is sometimes associated with foot fetishism.

 Because trampling can be used to produce pain and intense sensation, it often overlaps with BDSM—especially sadomasochism.

 Practices

 Trampling scenarios typically involve a submissive partner lying on the floor while a dominant partner walks, stands, or occasionally jumps on the body.
+The goal is the application of weight, physically pressuring the submissive partner.
 Common targets are the back and chest; footwear and intensity vary from barefoot or socks to shoes and, in some cases, high heels.
 Scenes may include elements of humiliation (e.g., being used as a “human carpet”) or foot worship, depending on participants’ preferences.

 Psychology and sociology

 Reported motives include masochistic enjoyment of pressure and pain, erotic focus on feet or footwear, and dominance–submission dynamics (the trampler’s physical “power over” and the tramplee’s submission).
 Media accounts describe long-standing subcultural figures who present as “human carpets” in nightlife contexts, illustrating how the practice can intersect with performance or identity beyond private sexual settings.